1 Trade Prediction for Each MLB Team as 2019 Season Starts Up

 The Oakland Athletics won 97 games in 2018.
 Clearly, they plan to compete this season.

 On the other hand, the small-market A's are always looking to flip assets and acquire cost-controlled talent.
-Unless the team is in a strong playoff position in July, executive Billy Beane and Co. will be willing to listen to offers on anyone.
+Unless the team is in a strong playoff position in July, executive Billy Beane and Co. will be willing to listen to offers for anyone.

 That includes reliever Joakim Soria, who posted a 3.12 ERA with 16 saves and 11.1 strikeouts per nine innings last season and signed a two-year, $15 million deal with Oakland this winter.